What Is Base64 Image Encoding?

 When to Use Base64 Encoding

-- Small images under 5 KB — icons, bullets, small decorative elements where the size overhead is negligible
+- Small images under about 5 KB.
+Icons, bullets, small decorative elements, where a third of very little is still very little.

 When NOT to Use Base64